Sheila Sherwood: Biography

-Athletics career

-She first came to prominence as an athlete as a 16-year-old as a member of the Sheffield-based Sheffield United Harriers athletic club.
-Competing under her maiden name of Sheila Parkin, she created an English Schools long jump record in the summer of 1962.
+Parkin first came to prominence as an athlete as a 16-year-old as a member of the Sheffield-based Sheffield United Harriers athletic club.
+She created an English Schools long jump record in the summer of 1962.
 On the strength of this she was selected to represent Great Britain against Poland in August 1962 where she finished second behind former world record holder Elzbieta Krzensinska by just 2 cm.

 This performance started her long and distinguished career as an international long jumper, as it resulted in selection for the 1962 European championships in Belgrade, where she finished 12th, and then representing England in the long jump at the 1962 Commonwealth Games in Perth, Western Australia, where she achieved 5th position.

-Sherwood's early career saw only a slight improvement in her jumping, and she was eclipsed by fellow British jumper Mary Rand on many occasions.
-Rand took the gold medal at the 1964 Tokyo Olympic Games where Sherwood only finished 13th.
-However, it was in Tokyo that Sheila met British hurdler John Sherwood and a romance began that was to result in marriage three years later.
-Sheila's relationship with John coincided with a marked improvement in her jumping performances.
-She took the silver medal at the 1966 Commonwealth Games in Kingston, Jamaica behind Rand and at the 1968 Olympic Games in Mexico City she took the silver medal behind the Romanian Viorica Viscopoleanu with a personal best leap of 6.68 metres.
+Sherwood's early career saw only a slight improvement in her jumping, and she was eclipsed by fellow British jumper Mary Rand on many occasions, such as finishing second behind her at the 1963 WAAA Championships and 1964 WAAA Championships.

+At the 1964 Olympic Games in Tokyo, she represented Great Britain, finishing 13th behind gold medal winner Mary Rand.
+However, it was in Tokyo that Sheila met British hurdler John Sherwood and a romance began.

+Parkin's relationship with Sherwood coincided with improvement in her jumping performances.
+She took the silver medal at the 1966 Commonwealth Games in Kingston, Jamaica, behind Rand.
+Parkin married John Sherwood in 1968 and competed under her married name thereafter.

+Shortly after her marriage Sherwood became the national long jump champion after winning the British WAAA Championships at the 1968 WAAA Championships and later in October at the 1968 Olympic Games in Mexico City, she represented Great Britain, where she took the silver medal behind the Romanian Viorica Viscopoleanu with a personal best leap of 6.68 metres.
+Sherwood retained her national long jump title at the 1969 WAAA Championships.

 Sherwood took the gold medal at the 1970 Commonwealth Games in Edinburgh with a career best jump of 6.73 metres and finished fourth at the 1971 European Championships in Helsinki.
-However, in her latter years in the sport she was hindered by back problems.
+She regained her WAAA title in 1971 but in her latter years in the sport she was hindered by back problems.
 Despite this she was selected for the 1972 Olympic Games in Munich where she finished a commendable ninth.
 Her career as an international long jumper came to a conclusion at the 1974 Commonwealth Games in Auckland where she took seventh place.